Student FAQs

 What will classes be like at John Adams College?
 What is the Socratic Method?

-Classes at John Adams College are small and intimate with 10 to 20 students.
-Most are Socratic Method discussions based on assigned readings.
+Classes at John Adams College are small and intimate, with 10 to 20 students.
+Courses are Socratic discussions based on assigned readings.
 You will come prepared to participate with questions, comments, and ideas stemming from the class readings (while also adding knowledge and insights from other classes).
-This is why our classes are longer, in 2-3 hour blocks once or twice a week, which promotes deeper discussions and understanding.
+This is why our classes are longer, in 2-3-hour blocks once or twice a week, which promotes deeper discussions and understanding.
 We typically sit around a table, where we can more easily communicate and share insights and epiphanies.
 After just a little practice, you will be prepared to join in the conversation with both instructors and other students.

 Can I get government-backed student loans and grants